Jarred Kelenic Player Props: Mariners vs. Brewers

 Jarred Kelenic At The Plate

-- Kelenic has 17 hits, which is tops among Seattle hitters this season, while batting .362 with nine extra-base hits.
+- Kelenic leads Seattle with 17 hits, batting .333 this season with nine extra-base hits.

-- He ranks 10th in batting average, 29th in on base percentage, and second in slugging among the qualifying hitters in MLB action.
+- Among the qualifying hitters, he ranks 21st in batting average, while his on-base percentage ranks 43rd and he is fifth in slugging.

-- Kelenic is batting .471 with three homers during his last games and is riding a 10-game hitting streak.

-- In seven games this year, Kelenic has picked up an RBI, with more than one RBI once.
+- In seven games this season, Kelenic has picked up an RBI, with more than one RBI once.

-- He has scored at least one run seven times this year (50.0%), including one multi-run game.
+- In seven of 15 games this year, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.